-Needs Challenges Automated wheel chairs.
-Accessibility public infrastructure & transport Manual wheel chairs.
-Inaccessible municipal buildings Disability friendly RDP houses (e.g. v inside). vith toilets 3.
-Access to social grants.
-Disability sports & sports facilities.
-Accessibility & Availability of Assistive devices.
-Water.
-Abuse & Neglect Learnership for blind people.
-Inequity Disability Awareness Campaigns Braille & sign language interpretation events. in public Assistive devices
+Needs Challenges • Automated wheel chairs.
+1. Accessibility public infrastructure & transport • Manual wheel chairs.
+2. Inaccessible municipal buildings • Disability friendly RDP houses (e.g. with toilets inside).
+3. Access to social grants. • Disability sports & sports facilities. • Accessibility & Availability of Assistive devices. • Water. • Abuse & Neglect • Learnership for blind people. • Inequity • Disability Awareness Campaigns • Braille & sign language interpretation in public • Stigmatization events. • Shortage of special schools for particular special needs • Assistive devices Job opportunities in a conducive environment for disabled people • Conducive primary health care centres

-26. WOMEN AND THE AGED ANALYSIS
+27. WOMEN AND THE AGED ANALYSIS

-Women constitute 53% according to SSA 2011 (54% SSA 2001)of the total population in GTM.
+Women constitute 53% according to SSA 2011 (54% SSA 2001) of the total population in GTM.
 There are 52 052 female headed families.
 The sizable number of elder people is women as their lifespan is longer than that of males.
 Women are directly affected by patriarchy.
 They suffer because of their gender, their skin colour as well as their social standing.